druleton/druleton/bin/docs/config-bin.md

 ## Create custom commands
-Each custom command should be build as the base base commands: they should use the path variables and skeleton variables as documented in the [variables documentation][hooks-variables].
+Each custom command should be build as the base base commands: they should use the path variables and druleton variables as documented in the [variables documentation][hooks-variables].